wdrol/wdrol.github.io/other/build-a-responsive-web-page-wiki-js.markdown

 <br>

-After those updates, our page should look similar to this.
+The page should now look like this.

 ![wire-01.png](/solutions/development/build-a-responsive-web-page/wire-01.png =900x)
 <br>